undergroundmonorail/input-display/ROADMAP.md

 ## Misc

 - Optionally assign "close" keybind to a combination of stick buttons ☐
-- Choose an XInput device instead of defaulting to whichever one is considered player 1 ☐
+- Choose an XInput device instead of defaulting to whichever one is considered player 1 🗹
-	- "Press Start" prompt if ambiguous, save to config file?
+	- ~~"Press Start" prompt if ambiguous, save to config file?~~
+	- Every frame, just use the controller with the lowest index and any input
 - Keybinds to generate .config file and default images in execution folder ☐
 	- This would allow the distribution of just the .exe file.
 If someone wishes to customize, those default resources could be generated from the program